Related Links

 Çedille CDR90000088

-Ever since Mozart's Kegelstadt Trio (K498), the musical combination of clarinet, strings and piano has been known to be a most felicitous chamber music sound.
+Ever since Wolfgang Mozart's Kegelstadt Trio (K498), the musical combination of clarinet, strings and piano has been known to be a most felicitous chamber music sound.
 One is tempted to compare the works on this CD to Brahms' own Clarinet Quintet.
 That would be a mistake.
 These works can be judged on their own merits and will richly reward the listener.
 However it wouldn't be wrong to notice that there must have been strong Brahmsian inspiration.

 I am most partial to Labor's quintet, especially the variations in the fourth movement.
 The entire quintet flows along gracefully, wistfully, and with the greatest charm.